- The Best Dog Chews

 Types of Dog Chews

-Rawhide Chews - Rawhide comes directly from the inside of either horses or cows, and during normal processing of all animal parts, these are pressed, dried and often flavored to appeal to dogs.
+Rawhide comes directly from the inside of either horses or cows, and during normal processing of all animal parts, these are pressed, dried and often flavored to appeal to dogs.
 Watch for natural versus synthetic flavoring.
+Find out more about rawhide for dogs here.

 Q: Is Nylabone Safe for Dogs to Eat?